 Wait at least one week before having sexual intercourse.
 Keep in mind, you may not be sterile right away.
 Ejaculate may still contain sperm and may continue to for several months after the procedure.
-We recommend you have protective sex until the 2 samples post vasectomy are clear.
-The first sample is taken in 6 weeks, than another is taken 2 weeks after .
+We recommend you have protective sex until the 2 samples post-vasectomy are clear.
+The first sample is taken in 6 weeks, then another is taken 2 weeks after.

 The vasectomy will not affect your sex drive and orgasms.
 Occasionally, men feel a slight pressure in their testicles when aroused, but eventually, that feeling will go away.